1995parham-learning/eldis/README.md

-# The Elahe's Redis implementation
+# The Elahe's Redis implementation (Eldis)

 ## Introduction

-There are two commands "GET" and "SET".
+Eldis has two commands named "GET" and "SET".
 "SET" command gets a key, and it's value and puts them in the memory as you can guess the "GET" method get a key and returns its related value.

 There is a threshold for memory and